Wilson Hall on the JMU Quadrangle

 GNOSIS is a journal of philosophy published by graduate students under the auspices of the Department of Philosophy at Concordia University located in Montreal Quebec.
 Gnosis was founded in 1973, and has provided students with an opportunity to gain exposure of their work in the public sphere.
 Most submissions to our journal are usually by graduate students, but exceptional undergraduate work is also welcomed.

 The Princeton Journal of Bioethics is an undergraduate publication written and edited by undergraduate students from universities across the country.
-Working with our Technical Review board comprised of leaders in the fields of education, medicine, science, and ethics, the Journal strives to provide a broad view of current issues in bioethics including genetic engineering, reproductive rights, stem cell research, and euthanasia.
+Working with a Technical Review board comprised of leaders in the fields of education, medicine, science, and ethics, the Journal strives to provide a broad view of current issues in bioethics including genetic engineering, reproductive rights, stem cell research, and euthanasia.
 The primary goal of the Journal is to represent the work of undergraduate students in the field of Bioethics.

 Stance: An International Undergraduate Philosophy Journal (Ball State) is produced and edited entirely by undergraduate students.
 We aim to enrich student learning by providing an opportunity for undergraduate students to have their original scholarly work reviewed by or published in a peer-reviewed academic journal.